Tencent/APIJSON/README(English).md

 ### 3.Run Server project with Eclipse for JavaEE or IntellIJ IDEA Ultimate

-If you haven't installed any editor above, please download and install one before run.
-JDK 1.8 is not supported yet, and 1.7 is suggested.<br />
+If you haven't installed any editor above, please download and install one before run.<br />
 My config is Windows 7 + JDK 1.7.0_71 + Eclipse 4.6.1 + IntellIJ 2016.3 and OSX EI Capitan + JDK 1.7.0_71 + Eclipse 4.6.1 + IntellIJ 2016.2.5.
 The systems and softwares are all 64 bit.

 #### Eclipse for JavaEE